Shopify/polaris/src/components/RangeSlider/README.md

 <!-- content-for: web -->

-The range slider provides a large click and tap target size for the slider thumbs.
+The range slider provides a large click and tap target for the slider thumbs.
 Merchants can also tap or click on the slider track to move the closest slider thumb.

 ### Single-thumb slider